- Recommended

 Best time to book 28 days |

-Évora’s main museum, housed in the former episcopal palace, with archaeology, painting, sculpture, and religious art collections spanning the region’s history.
+The city’s main museum, housed in the former Episcopal Palace, with important archaeology, painting, sculpture, and religious art collections spanning Évora’s Roman to modern history.

-Évora’s main square is the social heart of the city, lined with arcades, terraces, and key landmarks, making it the classic starting point for a visit.
+Évora’s main square is the social heart of the city, lined with arcades, cafés, and historic buildings.
+It is the natural starting point for exploring the old town.

-A traditional Alentejo bread soup with garlic, coriander, olive oil, and poached egg, sometimes served with cod.
+A traditional Alentejo bread soup with garlic, coriander, olive oil, and poached egg, sometimes enriched with cod.
 It is one of the region’s signature comfort dishes.

-A rustic dish of seasoned bread mashed with garlic and olive oil, often mixed with pork drippings or served alongside pork.
-A classic of Alentejo home cooking.
+A rustic dish of seasoned bread mashed with garlic and olive oil, often served with pork.
+It is deeply associated with Alentejo home cooking.

-One of Evora’s best-known traditional restaurants, famous for classic Alentejo cuisine, regional wines, and a long-established local reputation.
+One of Évora’s most famous traditional restaurants, known for classic Alentejo cuisine, game, and polished old-school service.

 Official public transport app

-Estação de Évora, Evora -> Praça do Giraldo, Evora
+Estação Ferroviária de Évora, Evora -> Praça do Giraldo, Evora

 Traveling between Lisbon and Évora is a delightful experience, thanks to the efficient train services provided by Comboios De Portugal.
 The Intercidades (IC) trains offer a comfortable and scenic journey that spans approximately 1 hour and 30 minutes, making it an ideal option for day trips or weekend getaways.
 With frequent departures throughout the day, you can easily explore the rich history and culture of Évora while enjoying the picturesque landscapes along the way.